RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/SyntheticLiquidity/SyntheticLiquidityPrinciples.md

 The synthetic liquidity can only be used by the designated market maker

 ### Principle 3
-Synthetic liquidty is created once at market creation
+Synthetic liquidity is created once at market creation

 ### Principle 4
-Designated market maker doesnt change
+Designated market maker doesn't change

 ### Principle 5
 Profit only when ISC is refilled